Jonas Claesson: Coaching career

 After his playing career ended, Claesson worked as a pundit for Radiosporten, the sport section of Sveriges Radio.

 In 2008, Claesson was appointed as the head coach of Vetlanda BK in Elitserien, where he stayed for two seasons.
 When his contract expired in 2010, he joined Russian club Kuzbass on a one-year deal, becoming only the second Swedish coach ever to work in the country.

 Claesson became the new head coach of the Swedish national team in 2013, replacing Franco Bergman.
 He led his country to two finals in the 2014 and 2015 World Championship's, but lost to Russia in both tournaments.

 In 2015, Claesson returned to his former club Vetlanda BK, but left the club at the end of 2016 due to poor results.

-On 25 April 2022, Claesson became the new head coach of his former club Hammarby IF, singing a two year-deal.
+On 25 April 2022, Claesson became the new head coach of his former club Hammarby IF, signing a two-year deal.